erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 Looking towards more realistic implementations of the CMG array the power use needs to be taken into account.
 While it is possible to provide power at the crane hook, given the advances in battery technology models and experiments regarding the power consumption of the array during operation will be interesting.
-Note that the gyroscopes of CMGs have been used as additional energy storage to handle short higher loads in both marine application and spacecraft experiments @citation-needed.
+As previously noted gyroscopes of CMGs have been used as additional energy storage to handle short higher loads in marine application but abandoned in spacecraft research due to batteries having a similar energy density while posing less engineering challenges.

 As with all research continuing and ever more extensive validation will be required.
 The collection of real crane motion data for instance would be valuable to validate the crane parameter estimations and dampening requirements.